ethereal-sheep/vecl/README.md

 - Malloc
 - Aligned Alloc

 ### To Do
 Current todo list sorted by priority:

-1. [ ] Deprecate Ranges/Views and replace with Pipes
+1. [X] Deprecate Ranges/Views and replace with Pipes
+   - [ ] Rethink pipes usage
 2. [X] Sparse Set
    - [ ] Extend set operations for:
       - [ ] & and &= operator for union